Pairing wine and chocolate is not as difficult as it sounds … though it can require a little more thought than dishes that are more wine-friendly.

 I’ve developed a comprehensive list of wine and chocolate pairings in my interactive Wine & Food Matcher so that you pick any one of 50 types of chocolate, from ice cream to fudge to Hershey’s Kisses, and get suggestions for types of wines that will work.

-Just click on “desserts” to find pairings for chocolate mud pie to chocolate cheesecake.
-These same pairings are also in her free mobile apps.
+Click on the button called “desserts” to find pairings for chocolate mud pie to chocolate cheesecake.
+These same pairings are also in my free mobile apps.

 1. Dark chocolate with Banyuls, a red-tinted dessert wine from France’s Rhone Valley.

 2. Chocolate-covered biscotti with Recioto Della Valpolicella, a sweet version of Italy’s classic Valpolicella, made from grapes that are allowed to dry and shrivel like raisins before they’re pressed.

 3. Chocolate-orange cake with Australian muscat, aka a “sticky,” the Australian term for an ultra-sweet wine made from the muscat grape.

 4. Chocolate and nuts with tawny port, a fortified wine from Portugal that is aged in barrel until the color turns from red to tawny.